Universal-Basic-Compute/serenissima/backend/docs/engine.md

 This process simulates the rental economy of Venice, with citizens paying rent for housing and businesses paying rent for commercial spaces.

+### AI Land Bidding (8:00 PM UTC)

+**Script**: `backend/engine/bidonlands.py`

+Every day at 8:00 PM UTC, the AI land bidding system allows AI users to participate in the land market:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it checks their compute balance and existing bids
+3. For lands with income potential, AI users will:
+   - Place new bids (at 30x the land's last income) if they have sufficient compute
+   - Increase existing bids by 14% if they already have a bid on the land
+4. AI users only bid if they have at least twice the bid amount in their compute balance
+5. An admin notification is created with statistics about all bidding activity

+This process creates a dynamic land market with AI participation, ensuring that valuable lands receive competitive bids even without human players bidding on them.

 ## Technical Implementation

 These automated processes are scheduled using cron jobs set up in the `backend/startup.sh` script.
 Each process runs independently and handles its own error logging and recovery.